-The large electrical corporation Large Electrical Corporation must describe its anticipated schedule for updating its modeling system and methods for recording these changes in a narrative section of one page or less-in the EUP.
-The Large Electrical Corporation must establish a naming system to track historical versions and calibrations.
+The large electrical corporation and Large Electrical or poration must describe its anticipated schedule for updating its modeling system and methods for recording these changes in a narrative section of one page or less.
+In EUP, The Large Electrical Corporation must establish a naming system to track by a rical versions and calibrations.
 The naming system must be described in a narrative section of one page or less in the EUP.